9rotama/9rtm.com/README.md

 # 9rtm.com

-a personal website with my profile and some links
+A personal website with my profile and some links

 ## Technology

-- gatsby
+- Gatsby
-- react
+- React
 - emotion
 - react-three-fiber
 - reach-router

 ## Deploy

-- netlify
+- Netlify